 The Niddah Prohibition and Single Women Using the Mikvah

 It did not escape the notice of Jewish men already 700 years ago that if (Jewish) women, even prostitutes, immersed in the mikvah after seven clean days, they would no longer be considered niddah.
-Rabbi Isaac ben Sheshet Perfet, known as Rivash, who was a Spanish Talmudic authority in the 14th century, was asked by the men of his community whether Jewish prostitutes in town should immerse in order to prevent men who used their services from transgressing the laws of niddah.
-Furthermore, they stated, perhaps it would be better for all single women to immerse since it is known that sometimes men stumble.
-Unrestricted mikvah immersion would prevent the consequence of karet being incurred.
+Rabbi Isaac ben Sheshet Perfet, known as Rivash, a Spanish Talmudic authority in the 14th century, was asked by the men of his community whether Jewish prostitutes in town should immerse in order to prevent men who used their services from transgressing the laws of niddah.
+Furthermore, they stated, perhaps it would be better for all single women to immerse themselves since it is known that sometimes people transgress.
+Having single women immerse themselves in a mikvah after menstruating would prevent those who had relations with them (and the women from themselves) from receiving karet.

-In a thunderous response, Rivash unmistakably rejected any such possibility, clarifying first, that prostitution is prohibited whether the women are niddah or not.
-Second, he affirmed the need to protect all of the daughters of Israel from just such a suggestion.
+In a thunderous response, Rivash unequivocally rejected any such policy.
+First, he clarified that prostitution is prohibited whether the women are niddah or not.
+Second, he affirmed the practice of unmarried women not going to the mikvah as means of protecting the daughters of Israel; if unmarried women are always in a state of niddah, the threat of karet, he argued, is an important deterrent to sin.

-At the conclusion of the text, he makes clear that he knows what the men are really asking, which is to absolve them of guilt when they have relations outside of marriage.
-His response to their question is to affirm that keeping single women in a state of niddah until marriage is one of the biggest deterrents to non-marital sexual relations for both men and women and that he has no intention of softening his position in this matter.